iWN3/projectx-masks/README.md

 ## Commands

-- Remove Gas Mask: 'removegasmask'
+- Remove Gas Mask: 'removegasmask' Command or '.'
+Button by default
-- Remove Nightvision Goggles: 'removenightvision'
+- Remove Nightvision Goggles: 'removenightvision' Command or '.'
+Button by default
-- Toggle Nightvision: 'togglenightvision'
+- Toggle Nightvision: 'togglenightvision' Command or 'n' Button by default

 ### (QBCore or others) Items to add in qb-core/shared/items.lua on the bottom of the list